-As a student in the Master of Health Administration program, it is important to know the details regarding program requirements, academic performance, graduation requirements, withdrawal and student code of conduct.
+As a UC student, it is important to know the details regarding program requirements, academic performance, graduation requirements, withdrawal, and student code of conduct.
 These policies are outlined below.
-If you have any questions, please contact your Program Manager at 1-877-398-3050.
+If you have any questions, please contact your program manager at 1-877-398-3050.

 MEETING PROGRAM REQUIREMENTS

 Students who continue on active status in their program without interruption are responsible for meeting all current requirements, including requirements that are added or revised since the student first entered the program.
 Students who interrupt their graduate studies by officially withdrawing from the university or by losing their active student status are held responsible for their graduate program requirements in force at the time they are readmitted or are reinstated into the program.

 A student must accumulate a grade point average (GPA) of at least 3.0 to obtain a master’s degree or graduate certificate at the University of Cincinnati.
 At least two-thirds of the minimum graduate credits for the degree must be at a level of B or higher.
 A doctoral student must maintain a grade point average (GPA) of at least 3.0 in all doctoral course work.
 Note: See your adviser or director.
 Programs establish minimum academic standards that may exceed the overall university standards provided above.

 Two semesters prior to the semester in which a student anticipates graduating, the student should: